monk-io/docs/docs/ci-cd.md

 ## CircleCI

-Assuming you have a project that contains a template, all you need to do is create a CircleCI config like this one in your project's folder:
+Assuming you have a project that contains a Kit, all you need to do is create a CircleCI config like this one in your project's folder:

 ```yaml title=".circleci/config.yml" linenums="1"
 version: 2.1